Using Rapid Rescore to Raise Credit Scores and Lower DTI

 Importance of Credit Scores

 Consumer credit scores are one of the most important factors when qualifying for a mortgage.
 Lenders have minimum credit score requirements.
-To qualify for a 3.5% down payment FHA loans, borrowers will need to meet at least a 580 credit score requirement.
+To qualify for a 3.5% down payment FHA loan, borrowers will need to meet at least a 580 credit score requirement.
 Borrowers with under 580 credit scores need a 10% down payment to qualify for FHA Loans.

 If a homebuyer with a 560 credit score does not have a 10% down payment but has a 3.5% down payment, they will not qualify for an FHA Loan unless they can raise their credit scores 20 points to 580.
 This is when rapid rescore by lenders can help.